50th Anniversary Publication - The Grimsby Public Art Gallery

 Augmented Reality

-Years ago I did an AR Artist Residency with Adobe and ever since then I’ve used it as a tool for quickly iterating an idea to check what scale or depth something will be.
+Years ago I did an AR Artist Residency with Adobe and ever since then I’ve used it as a tool for quick iterations and testing of scale, depth, etc…

 Sanding & Priming